princerxj/CodeCritic/README.md

   "code": "function add(a, b) { return a + b; }"
 }

-Rate Limits:
+Credit Limits:
-- Without Auth: 1 per 24h per IP
+- Without Auth: 1 credit per 24h per IP
-- With Auth: Unlimited
+- With Auth: MAX_CREDITS (default: 5) per login session
+- Credits reset on each login for authenticated users

 Success Response (200):
 {
   "review": "# Code Review\n\n✓ Excellent work...",
+  "credits": {
+    "remaining": 4,
+    "max": 5
+  },
   "statusCode": 200
 }

-Rate Limit Error (429):
+Out of Credits Error (429):
 {
   "statusCode": 429,
+  "message": "You have used all 5 credits for today.
+Your credits will reset in 8 hour(s).", "credits": 0,
+  "maxCredits": 5,
+  "retryAfter": "8 hour(s)"
+}

+Guest Rate Limit Error (429):
+{
+  "statusCode": 429,
-  "message": "You have reached the daily limit.
-Please log in to get more requests."
+  "message": "You have used your 1 free credit.
+Please log in or try again in 23 hours.", "retryAfter": "23 hours"
 }

 Unauthorized Error (401):